-The Nature Center features a variety of exhibits for children of all ages, including live animals and interactive displays such as the Touch-and-Learn table.
+The Nature Center features a variety of exhibits for children of all ages, including live animals and interactive displays.
 During the summer, we offer special events, daily programs, and a series of nature day camps.
 The Botanical Garden features numerous interpretive nature trails.
 Admission to the nature center is free; and programs are generally free or at minimal cost.

 Is it too late to sign up for a summer camp?